 In 2015, he chaired a stream at the EMES Social Enterprise Conference (Social Enterprise Education) then became a faculty member providing feedback to doctoral students on the EMES Social Enterprise Doctoral Summer School.
 In 2017, he led Sheffield Hallam University's successful application for Institutional Membership of EMES and has been announced as co-chair for the EMES 2019 International Conference.
-He has also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy) .
+He has also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise, with Mike Bull) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy).